tdg5/blog/_posts/2015-06-27-crafting-your-first-pry-plugin.md

 One part describing how a plugin does its thing:

-> A Pry plugin ... integrates with Pry, typically by configuring environment
+> A Pry plugin &hellip; integrates with Pry, typically by configuring environment
 > behavior through Pry's customization API; altering or extending Pry's command
 > system; and/or by registering behavior via Pry's system of life-cycle and REPL
 > hooks.